yousafkhamza/dns-lookup-bash-script/README.md

 ----
 ## Conclusion

 It's a simple bash script for A complete DNS lookup details in a sing click.
-I hope it's usefull for who sitted with a client support.
+I hope it's usefull for who handles with a client support.
 Please let me know if you have facing any issues while using this script and please find the below contact details who needs to connect me.

 ### ⚙️ Connect with Me